Particionamiento/GraphPartitioningMinSize/Tests - Table 1/ReadMe.md

 # Associated data and code

 In this folder, the code and results for Table 1 are included.
-For questions regarding this code, contact Mishell Cordero at [mishelle.cordero@epn.edu.ec](mailto:mishelle.cordero@epn.edu.ec) / [misbcord@espol.edu.ec](mailto:misbcord@espol.edu.ec)
+For questions regarding this code, contact Mishelle Cordero at [mishelle.cordero@epn.edu.ec](mailto:mishelle.cordero@epn.edu.ec) / [misbcord@espol.edu.ec](mailto:misbcord@espol.edu.ec)

 ## Files in this folder